310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% endbubble %}

 {% bubble Chiaki %}
 I could say the same to you.
-It’s not like you to stay here late, usually you go home early so you can pick up your sister.
+It isn’t like you to stay here late, usually you go home early so you can pick up your sister.
 {% endbubble %}

 {% bubble Kuro %}